Networks

 In Polinode you can add and then preserve a series of operations that you want to apply to the network and these operations are saved as layers.
 You can think of layers in Polinode as being like layers in Photoshop.
 The important point is that the order that you are applying those operations is preserved.
 So, for example, you can first calculate a metric like In Degree and then size nodes by In Degree.

-1. Calculating a metric (either a node or edge metric)
+2. Calculating a metric (any of a node, edge or network metric)

-You will notice that the five options in the left-hand-side menu immediately below the Layers option relate to these different types of layers, i.e. they are Metrics, Color, Size, Filter and Roll-up.
+You will notice that all of these options with the exception of layout appear as the six options in the left-hand side menu immediately below the Layers option, i.e. they are Metrics, Color, Size, Filter, Shapes and Roll-up.

-If you would like to view a summary of all the layers that are currently applied you can click on this Layers button in the left-hand-side menu and a summary of the layers will then appear in the right-hand-side window.
-You can edit any of these layers at any time by clicking on it and you can also remove a layer by clicking on the delete icon for that layer.
+If you would like to view a summary of all the layers that are currently applied you can click on this Layers button in the left-hand side menu and a summary of the layers will then appear in the right-hand side window.
+You can edit any of these layers at any time by clicking on the edit button for that layer.
+You can also remove a layer by clicking on the delete icon for that layer.
+And, finally, you can toggle a layer on or off by clicking the icon that looks like an eye to the left of the layer box.

 Metrics